mark-ruddy/neurorecovery/report/report_neurorecovery.md

 When users visit the app they will be placed by default in the instant exercise session section.
 From there they can choose to login, go to a different section, etc.

 ### Angular Material
 The frontend is developed with the Angular framework using Google's material UI theme, referred to as "Angular Material" [14].
-The language used for Angular is TypeScript, a superset of JavaScript with strong types which compiles down to JavaScript to run in the browser [23].
+The language used for Angular is TypeScript, a super-set of JavaScript with strong types which compiles down to JavaScript to run in the browser [23].
 Angular is a well-established frontend framework, with extensive use by Google who developed it originally and other major companies such as PayPal, Forbes and Samsung [24].

 ### Material
 Material is a set of UI components and theming concepts developed by Google [25].
 Google have specifically developed a Material package for the Angular framework, and apps that use this plugin are commonly referred to "Angular Material" apps.
 Material is utilised by a provided set of components which follow the theming and other behaviors such as animations.
 For example the collapsable menu in the NeuroRecovery app is a Material component called "MatSidenav" [26].

-The NeuroRecovery app utilises Material components to provide a consistent theme, responsiveness between desktop and mobile devices and increase development speed by not having to edevelop a sidenav component for example.
+The NeuroRecovery app utilises Material components to provide a consistent theme, responsiveness between desktop and mobile devices and increase development speed by not having to to develop a sidenav component for example.

 ### NeuroRecovery as a Single Page Application(SPA)
 Angular is used to create Single Page Applications (SPAs).
 In web development, SPAs reduce the amount of HTTP requests and responses between the user and the server.
 The first request from the user is responded to with a bundle which includes the entire apps frontend content, including JavaScript code.
 The user can then interact with the SPA without making further requests, despite switching between simulated pages which can be referred to as sections.
 Overall, the SPA architecture allows for a more refined experience for the end user and faster development times for the developer [27].